aws-samples/aws-refactoring-to-serverless/implementation/replace-polling-with-callback/README.md

 --input "{\"name\" : \"pizza_callback\", \"order\" : \"pizza margherita\", \"waitTime\" : \"5\"}"
 ```

-You should seefollowing output in in the AWS CLI:
+You should see following output in in the AWS CLI:
 ```
 {
     "executionArn": <execution-arn>,